-The fund statements provide information about the District's funds, including fiduciary funds.
-Separate statements for each fund category (governmental and fiduciary) are presented.
-The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-All remaining governmental funds are aggregated and reported as nonmajor funds.
+The fund statements provide information about the District's governmental and fiduciary funds.
+Separate statements for each fund category are presented.
+The emphasis of fund financial statements is on major funds, each displayed in a separate column.
+All remaining funds are aggregated and reported as nonmajor funds.